yuvalpinter/m3gm/README.md

 # M3GM

-**October 3: most of the code is here.
-All parts until association model training are validated.**
+**October 4: most of the code is here.
+All parts are validated.**

 This repository contains code for *Max-Margin Markov Graph Models (M3GMs)* as described in the [paper](http://arxiv.org/abs/1808.08644):

 ```
 Yuval Pinter and Jacob Eisenstein.
 Predicting Semantic Relations using Global Graph Properties.
 EMNLP 2018.
 ```

+(Stay tuned for official conference PDF and bibtex, around October 30.)

 # Code Requirements